About this Prize

 Prize Committee and Submission Information

 Book submissions should address some or all of the following criteria: Irish medieval history, Catholic education, Irish/Irish American culture, history or identity.
 For all submissions to ACIS book prizes, hard copies are very much preferred but e-copies will be accepted.
 Please ensure that e-copies are submitted in an easily accessible format (such as PDFs).
 To submit your book for consideration, please complete the pre-submission form below to obtain mailing addresses of committee members.
-To meet the prize deadline, submissions must be postmarked by January 1, 2024.
-It is the responsibility of the nominated author to ensure that the postmark deadline of January 1, 2024 is observed.
+Due to the shortened timeline between submission and the AGM, we strongly encourage you to submit electronic copies of proofs if your book is scheduled to have a November or December publication date.
+To meet the prize deadline, submissions must be postmarked by January 1, 2025.
+It is the responsibility of the nominated author to ensure that the postmark deadline of January 1, 2025 is observed.